THE 12TH ANNUAL FREEDOM NETWORK ANTI-TRAFFICKING CONFERENCE:

 The registration fee includes breakfast, lunch, and break both days.

-[Discount codes for guest speakers, government employees, and Freedom Network members can be obtained by contacting Genna at email@example.com]
+[Discount codes for guest speakers, federal government employees, and Freedom Network members can be obtained by contacting Genna at email@example.com]

 A special rate of $229/night is being offered to all conference attendees